 Flashlight | Provides visibility under the sink |

-Shut Off the Water and Disconnect Supply Lines
+Turning off the Water and Disconnecting Supply Lines

-Handling water connections might seem tricky, but it’s simpler than you think.
-The first step is to ensure the water supply is completely turned off.
-This prevents any unexpected spills or accidents during the process.
+Managing the connections of water may seem difficult, but actually, it is simpler than you think.
+The first step is to turn OFF the water supply completely.
+This protects you from any leakage or accidents.

-Locate the shut-off valves under the sink.
-These are usually small knobs or levers connected to the supply lines.
-Turn them clockwise to stop the flow of water.
-If the valves are stiff, use a rag or pliers for better grip.
+Find the shut-off valves under the sink.
+Generally, they are small knobs or levers that drive the supply lines.
+Turn these valves towards the clock hand to stop the water flow.
+In case the valves are a bit hard to turn, using a rag or pliers could help you grip better.

-Once the pressure is relieved, use an adjustable wrench to disconnect the supply line from the valves.
-Hold the valve steady with one hand while loosening the nut with the other.
-This prevents damage to the plumbing.
+After the pressure is relieved, utilize an adjustable wrench to separate the supply line from the valves.
+Grip the valve tight with one hand and with the other, turn the nut to be loose.
+This will reduce the chance of damage to the plumbing.

 Tool | Purpose |